RevReborn/RevReborn/README.md

 >
 > \- Catchphrase of Revengeance Reborn

-Revengeance Reborn is the sequel of Death Reborn, aiming to enhance the best co-op zombie shooter, Left 4 Dead 2.
+Revengeance Reborn is the sequel of Death Reborn, aiming to enhance Left 4 Dead 2, while keeping the original atmosphere of the game.

 # Features
 * Enhancement to visual such as muzzleflashes, new skyboxes and color correction and more!